wso2-extensions/esb-connector-salesforcewaveanalytics/docs/query.md

-# Working with query
+# Working with Query

 [[Overview]](#overview)  [[Operation details]](#operation-details)  [[Sample configuration]](#sample-configuration)

 ### Overview

-The following operations allow you to work with query, for the current organization.
+The following operations allow you to work with Query, for the current organization.
 Click an operation name to see details on how to use it.
 For a sample proxy service that illustrates how to work with query, see [Sample configuration](#sample-configuration).

 | Operation        | Description |